The Shanghai Foreigners’ Cemetery

 American missionary Marie Barr died in childbirth in 1930.
 Marie was working in Suzhou when she met her British husband, John, who was with the London Missionary Society.
 He was in Suzhou studying the Wu dialect.
 The baby, John Richard (Dick) survived.

 John Barr remarried another American woman: Ruth Hill, from Dallas, Texas, and in 1933, they had Betty (pictured), who grew up in Shanghai with her half-brother, Marie’s son, and lives here still.
-(And she’ll be 92 on April 8!).
+(And Betty will be 93 on April 8!).

 Henry Morriss, Sr.

 Henry Morriss, Sr., proprietor of the North China Daily News, died in 1919 at 76.
-He’d arrived in 1866 from Bombay, had enormous success as a bill broker, and began investing in Shanghai land.
-His legacy casts a long shadow: the NCDN still stands on the Bund, his old home became the Shanghai Race Club, and his son’s estate is today the Ruijin Intercontinental.
+He’d arrived in 1866 from Bombay, and had enormous success as a bill broker.
+He began investing in Shanghai land, and his legacy casts a long shadow: the North China Daily News Building still stands on the Bund; his old home on Mohawk Road became the Shanghai Race Club; and part of his son’s estate is today the Ruijin Intercontinental.

-But it was his brother, Roy Anderson, who was the more famous Anderson.
-The Ultimate China Hand, Anderson was fluent in several Chinese dialects and valued government advisor.
-He was critical in negotiations with bandits for the rescue of the “Blue Express” train hostages, as recounted in the book by James Zimmerman.
+The Ultimate China Hand, Roy Anderson was fluent in several Chinese dialects and valued government advisor.
+He worked for Standard Oil for many years, the Nationalist government, was friends with all the warlords, and was critical in negotiations with bandits for the rescue of the “Blue Express” train hostages, as recounted in the book Peking Express by James Zimmerman.

 Talitha Gerlach